As of 18 April 2017, an estimated 400,000 people are currently living in displacement as a result of the military operations to retake Mosul.

 NRC has been scaling up our emergency response since October 2016, and has assisted over 200,000 who have fled Mosul since 17 October.

 On 29 December, military operations intensified, causing over 9,000 people to flee the city in the space of four days, according to UNOCHA.

-On 4 November 2016, NRC observed a dramatic increase in the number of people arriving at displacement camps around Mosul.
+On 3 March, authorities recorded a dramatic increase in the number of people arriving at displacement camps around Mosul – over 13,000 on that day lone.
 We saw the increase in the need of food and water in the camps where NRC is handing out these lifesaving packages to people upon arrival.
-While the relief packages served 6,737 people from 17 October to 3 November, 9,018 people received such assistance on the day of 4 November alone.

-- Between 16 November and 14 December, NRC provided almost 70,000 individuals fleeing Mosul and surrounding areas with emergency packages including bottled water, tinned food, soap and towels.
+- Between 3 March and 5 march, NRC provided more than 20,000 people fleeing Mosul with emergency packages including bottled water, tinned food, soap and towels.

 - Since 2010, NRC has provided humanitarian assistance to internally displaced people (IDPs) across Iraq and to Syrian refugees in the country.
 NRC has offices located in Anbar province, Baghdad, Erbil, Dohuk and Kirkuk.

 - NRC is part of the Rapid Response Mechanism (RRM) led by UNICEF and the World Food Programme, which enables us to quickly help newly displaced people with urgent life-saving assistance.

 - NRC has the capacity within its current frameworks to provide RRM supplies for 45,000 families; emergency shelter/NFI and hygiene items to up to 50,000 IDPs and emergency education for 3,600 children within the first three months of displacement.